 Just follow the river upstream as far as you like and turn around when you’re ready.
 Note that the hike goes faster on the way out because you’re going in the same direction as the flowing water.

-Some people turn in to Orderville Canyon, others go to Wall Street or beyond.
+Some people turn into Orderville Canyon, others go to Wall Street or beyond.

 You must turn around at Big Springs.
 This is located 5 miles from the Temple of Sinewava, making the hike a 10-mile round-trip experience.
 Remember that it’s not a normal 10 miles because it’s much slower hiking in the river than on land.